Swindon 105.5: Further expansion

-Shirley Ludford was featured in the 2014 Mothers' Day edition of ITV's Surprise Surprise programme which saw Boyzone visit the station, with Shirley also visiting New York to meet Whoopi Goldberg.
+Shirley Ludford was featured in the 2014 Mothers' Day edition of ITV's Surprise Surprise programme which saw Boyzone visit the station, with Ludford also visiting New York to meet Whoopi Goldberg.
 She was selected to appear on the show due to her long-term work for the Swindon community.
-Shirley Ludford received the High Sheriff's Award for long service to the community in February 2014, and later in the year The Duke Of Kent visited the station to present it Queen's Award for Voluntary Service in November 2014.
+Ludford received the High Sheriff's Award for long service to the community in February 2014, and later in the year The Duke Of Kent visited the station to present the Queen's Award for Voluntary Service in November 2014.
 Dave Woods was nominated for his programme, Europe: Does it Matter to Swindon?, in the Current Affairs Documentary category at the Radio Academy’s fifth annual Radio Production Awards.
-Three Station music presenters received music awards.
+Three station music presenters received music awards.

 Due to conversion of the Bentley Centre into flats, the station moved to its third and current home, former office space at Liden Library, in January 2016.
 This move saw expansion into studios of a similar size to that of their previous location, with three studios and a large space for administration and training purposes.
 The studios' close proximity to Liden's library, community centre and village has enabled it to host numerous local events and promotional opportunities.

 Legacy

-The Station Manager was influential in changing legislation to allow community radio stations in the United Kingdom to receive limited advertising and commercial sponsorship to support their operations; on-air commercial activity was previously banned to community radio stations.
+The station manager was influential in changing legislation to allow community radio stations in the United Kingdom to receive limited advertising and commercial sponsorship to support their operations; on-air commercial activity was previously banned on community radio stations.
 Minister for Culture Ed Vaizey visited Swindon 105.5 in December 2012 and July 2014, and with support from local MP Robert Buckland, Shirley Ludford was invited to present the case at the House of Commons to encourage a relaxation of restrictions.
 Legislation in March 2015 allowed Ofcom to make community radio licence conditions which permitted stations to seek a specific percentage of their income through on-air commercial activity, namely sponsored programmes and advertising.
-After approva; in the House of Lords, the law was changed.